Leadership Fayetteville

 Attendance & Participation

-If a participant misses any portion of a session, they must make up the time through additional community engagement points.
+Participants who miss any portion of a session are required to make up the time through additional community engagement points.
 Missing more than eight hours total may result in dismissal from the program, and tuition is non-refundable.
 Attendance at both the opening retreat and the State Leadership trip to Little Rock is mandatory—no exceptions.

 What’s the Cost?